-A generalized framing mechanism for the TCP transport protocol [TCP] is desirable to some Upper Layer Protocols (ULP).
-One ULP that can benefit from the framing mechanism is Direct Data Placement (DDP).
+The Direct Data Placement protocol [DDP], when used with TCP [RFC793] requires a mechanism to detect record boundaries.
+The DDP records are referred to as Upper Layer Protocol Data Units by this document.
 The ability to locate the Upper Layer Protocol Data Unit (ULPDU) boundary is useful to a hardware network adapter that uses DDP to directly place the data in the application buffer based on the control information carried in the ULPDU header.
 This may be done without requiring that the packets arrive in order.
-One potential benefit of this capability is the avoidance of the memory copy overhead.
-Another potential benefit is the smaller memory requirement for handling out of order packets and dropped packets.
+Potential benefits of this capability are the avoidance of the memory copy overhead and a smaller memory requirement for handling out of order or dropped packets.